tdwg/vocab/documentation-specification.md

 **3.2.3.4 Footer section**

 The footer SHOULD contain a copyright statement and licensing information.
-Typically, the copyright is held by Biodiversity Information Standards (TDWG) and the license is [Creative Commons Attribution](http://creativecommons.org/licenses/by/4.0/) (CC BY).
-It SHOULD also include a preferred citation in human-readable form and provide access to one or more standardized machine-readable citation export formats.
+Typically, the copyright is held by Biodiversity Information Standards (TDWG).
+The copyright statement and licensing terms SHOULD be specified according to current TDWG policy for that type of document.

-[This used to say: "A reference or link to a document containing the Copyright, Licensing and Disclaimer statements that govern this document.
-This will usually be the standard one supplied by TDWG."
-This has been included in some standards documents, but not consistently.]
+The footer SHOULD also include a preferred citation in human-readable form and provide access to one or more standardized machine-readable citation export formats.

 **3.2.4 Language**